aleabalda/my-portfolio/README.md

 I used React and TypeScript for this project and regular CSS, no frameworks.
 I was going to use TailwindCSS but decided to continue using CSS so I could practice more.

 I designed the entire portfolio before actually coding it using Figma.
-The file can be found in the repository under the design folder.

 I used a library called Rough Notation for the highlighter effect on my projects.